VitoNaychev/eval-web-service/README.md

 ### `cmd` package

 The `cmd` package contains the executables of the project.
-In the `webserver` directory is the main file that runs the evaluation server, while in the `webclient` directory is the main file of the command line interface that queries the web server as it's client.
+In the `webserver` directory is the main file that runs the evaluation server.
+In the `webclient` directory is the main file of the command line interface that queries the web server as it's client.
+The main files of both executables contain initialization of dependencies and start-up code for the server/cli.

 ### `testutil` package